 The Photographs of Timothy H. O'Sullivan

+I tell the story in a Julie & Julia sort of way.
 I first learned about Timothy H. O'Sullivan while studying the history of photography at New York University in the spring of 1989.
 Professor Silver clicked back and forth in a slide show comparing O’Sullivan’s photograph, Ancient Ruins in the Cañon de Chelle, N.M., taken in 1873 with Ansel Adams’ view taken in 1942.

 I became curious about this photographer who inspired Ansel Adams with his large-format, view camera.
 I then went to the Museum of Modern Art to view the photographs of O’Sullivan.
 At the time, I worked as a darkroom technician restoring old black and white photographs, while studying photojournalism at college.